Molybdomancy: Germany, Austria, and Switzerland

 In the Czech Republic molybdomancy is one of the traditional Christmas traditions.

 Turkey

-The tradition of molybdomancy is called kurşun dökme in Turkish (literally, "lead casting", "lead pouring") which is supposed to help with various spiritual problems, predict future, etc. The rituals vary, but they involve pouring molten lead into water.
+The tradition of molybdomancy is called kurşun dökme in Turkish (literally, "lead casting", "lead pouring") which is intended to help with various spiritual problems or predict the future.
+The rituals vary, but they involve pouring molten lead into water.
 Researchers from Ankara University performed a study of the effects of this tradition on the health of women.
 They reported risks of antimony poisoning and lead poisoning.

 A similar traditional practice is used in Bosnia and Herzegovina.